 Today’s tech-connected world is generating massive volumes of data, streaming in from a variety of channels at lightening speed.
 While traditional approaches worked well in the past for analyzing large sets of structured data that could fit neatly into rows and columns, much of today’s data is raw, unstructured and just plain messy.
 This disparate data is also extremely valuable data, as it holds rich insights that today’s businesses can use to boost profitability and gain competitive advantage.

 Capturing, storing, analyzing, and extracting insights from data of massively large scale and variety calls for a solution beyond the limitations of the traditional relational database.
-And that’s where Hadoop enters the picture.
+That’s where Hadoop enters the picture.
 What follows is a look at a number of key areas where big data analytics with Hadoop is a major improvement upon traditional approaches.

 Traditional analytics solutions call for traditional data.
 However, in order to put large volumes of non-traditional unstructured data into traditional form, it must be moved and copied.
 This is problematic, because the process of moving data---taking it out of its original form and putting it into another form so it can be queried---creates data complexities and redundancies.